johnnyiller/johnnyiller.github.io/_posts/2019-8-9-turnover.markdown

 While they are not the same thing, I reason that one simple can't have a solid technical architecture without a good organizational architecture, if one is producing technologies within the constraints of an organization whose size is greater than that of a single team.

-Thus, I believe that offering my perspective around organizational architecture is not only valuable, but a core part of my responsibility as a leader in the technology field.
+Thus, I believe that offering my perspective around organizational architecture is not only valuable, but a core part of my responsibility as an aspiring leader in the technology field.

 ## Types of turnover

 I believe their are at least two types of turnover that commonly occur at any organization.
-They are:
 1. External
-1. Internal
+1. Internal (primary focus of this post)

 ### External